mardix/sailor/README.md

 - restart the application if it crashes

-**Boxie** supports deployment for:
+**Polybox** supports deployment for:

-- Python (Flask/Django/Assembly)
+- Python (Flask/Django)
-- Nodejs (Express),
+- Nodejs (Express)
 - PHP
 - HTML (React/Vuejs/Static).
 - any of shell scripts

 ---

-### Why should you use Boxie?
+### Why Polybox?

-Docker containers or Dokku are alternative to Boxie, but they can be overkill sometimes; However if you want something simpler, that just deals with your application deployment, Boxie.
+Polybox is a simpler alternative to Docker containers or Dokku.
+It mainly deals with your application deployment, similar to Heroku.

-Boxie provides a deployment similar to Heroku also.

-Boxie supports at a minimum, *Ubuntu 18.04LTS*, *Python 3.6*.
-Upon installation, Boxie will install all the necessary packages to get your machine on point.
+Polybox takes away all the complexity of Docker Containers or Dokku and gives you something simpler to deploy your applications, similar to Heroku, along with SSL.

 ---

 ### Features

-- Multi applications deployment
+- Multi applications deployment on a single server
-- Instant deploy with Git
+- Git Push deployment
 - Easy command line setup
 - App management: deploy, stop, delete, scale, logs apps
 - SSL/HTTPS with LetsEncrypt
-- Any languages: Python, Nodejs, PHP, HTML/Static
+- Multi languages: Python, Nodejs, PHP, HTML/Static
 - Supports any Shell script, therefore any other languages are supported
 - Metrics to see app's health
 - Create static sites
-- Support Flask, Django, Assembly, Express, etc...
+- Support Flask, Django, Express, etc...
-- Easy configuration with boxie.yml
+- Easy configuration with polybox.yml
 - Nginx
 - Logs